japinol7/the-codemaster/README.md

     Notes:
 		* Press ESC if you want to abort the current test.
-		* If you tell the test suite to run some specific tests, <br> these tests will be run even if you have decorated these tests to be skipped.
+		* If you tell the test suite to run some specific tests, <br> the test suite will run them even if you have decorated these tests to be skipped.

 **Examples of usage**